Higher order Kirillov-Reshetikhin modules, Imaginary modules and Monoidal Categorification for $U_q(A_n^{(1)})$: Inflation and Monoidal Categorification

 \subsection{Monoidal Categorification and Proof of Theorem \ref{infliso}(iv)}

 The notion of a monoidal categorification of a cluster algebra was introduced in \cite{HL10} by Hernandez and Leclerc.
-They showed that the cluster algebra of type $A_{\bar i}$ is isomorphic to $\cal K_0(\mathscr C_{\bar i,\bar i}^1)$ via an isomorphism which maps a cluster monomial to the class of an irreducible representation.\\\\ In terms of representation theory (see \cite{BC19a}) this amounts to solving the following problem in $\cal K_0(\mathscr C_{\bar i,\bar i}^1)$: classify the prime representations in the category $ \mathscr C_{\bar i,\bar i}^1$ and give a necessary and sufficient condition for a tensor product of prime representations to be irreducible.
-In fact, in \cite{BC19a} we also describe the Jordan--Holder series of a reducible tensor product of prime representation.
+They showed that the cluster algebra of type $A_{\bar i}$ is isomorphic to $\cal K_0(\mathscr C_{\bar i,\bar i}^1)$ via an isomorphism which maps a cluster monomial to the class of an irreducible representation. \\\\ In terms of representation theory (see \cite{BC19a}) this amounts to solving the following problems in $\cal K_0(\mathscr C_{\bar i,\bar i}^1)$: classify the prime representations in the category $ \mathscr C_{\bar i,\bar i}^1$, give a necessary and sufficient condition for a tensor product of prime representations to be irreducible and show that the exchange relations hold for a pair of irreducible representations whose tensor product is reducible.
+In \cite{BC19a} we also describe the Jordan--Holder series of a reducible tensor product of prime representation.
 Hence the equality in \eqref{primeinf} in Theorem \ref{infliso}(iv) implies that that we also know the Jordan--Holder series of the image under $\Psi$.
 It is then immediate that $\mathscr C^1_{\bar i,n}$ is a monoidal tensor category and hence also that $\cal K_0(\mathscr C_{\bar i,n}^1)$ is a monoidal categorification of type $A_{\bar i}$.\\\\ From now on our focus is to prove that $\Psi([V(\bomega)])=[V(\Phi(\bomega))]$ for all $\bomega\in\cal H_{\bar i,\bar i}^1$ and the proof occupies the rest of the section.

 Set $I_{\bar i,n}= \{i,2i,\cdots, i\bar i\}\subset[1,n]$ and let For $j,k\in I_{\bar i, n}$ define the following elements of $\cal H_{\bar i,n}$, Set Clearly

 Given $\bomega=\bomega_{j_1,a_1}\cdots\bomega_{j_k,a_k}\in\cal P_n^+$ we set $\Ht\bomega=k$.